CREATED BY MARK SLADE AND FRANK LARNERD COME LIVE IN JOE SMOKE'S WORLD-A SERIAL OF BIZARRE NOIR- CRIME,DRUGS & ROBOTS IN AN ALTERNATE 1960'S REALITY.

 B.O.C.

-DO YOU SCAN THE NEWSPAPERS OR INTERNET SITES, OR EVEN TV FOR IDEAS?
+NEWSPAPERS OR INTERNET SITES, OR EVEN TV FOR IDEAS?

 SETH